PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: trackPageView([customPageTitle])

-    Tracks a visit to page that the function was run on.
+    Tracks a visit on the page that the function was run on.

     :param string customPageTitle: **Optional** Custom page title, for example ``document.title``